2018 - Donna Magid, M.D., M.Ed.

 Soft Tx calcifications - mostly ignore; anteriorly mostly vascular and/or thyroid, hyoid, cricoid cartilages (check Normal Variants and AP and old images); posterior to spinous process tips, smooth mature well-defined oval radiodensities are ‘incidental nuchal calcification/ossification’ (reflect old healed soft tissue trauma).
 Sella, Mandible, base of skull, perimeter of image, ‘corners’: responsible for anything unusual on image

-LATERAL MARGINS spine should be sine waves, undulating and continuous
+LATERAL MARGINS of AP spine should be sine waves, undulating and continuous.
+The transverse processes are tiny and poorly visible, compared to the L spine.

 MANDIBLES level, centered, symmetric (rotation can be positional, pain or spasm, facet subluxation, torticollis, neuromuscular, developmental, acquired but describe if position suboptimal)

 ODONTOID VIEW open-mouth to frame C1-C2 between maxilla, mandible, and occiput.
-Tech will try 2ce but if unable to get, ‘cannot clear C1-C2 without CT.’
+Tech will try 2ce but if unable to get, ‘cannot clear C1-C2 , CT advised if clinically indicated.’

 ODONTOID PEG upright, intact, no transverse line suggesting fracture.
 Apparent fragment at tip: check lateral, current hx (acute trauma?
 Vs. 6 months’ vague neck pain) old images, check Normal Variants (hypoplasis, os odontoidum).
 Transverse line base of peg: Type II odontoid fractures are the most common—and lethal—of 3 types.
 R/o but do not assume Mach line (pseudofracture).

-LATERAL MASSES C1 appears trapezoidal, centered around peg.
+LATERAL MASSES of C1 appears trapezoidal, centered around peg.

 FLEXION/EXTENSION: Patient must be out of collar.
-Often requested to assess ligamentous stability and/or help determine if finding on neutral lateral is acute vs. chronic or stable vs. unstable. patient must be alert, oriented, sober, compliant.
+Often requested to assess ligamentous stability and/or help determine if finding on neutral lateral is acute vs. chronic or stable vs. unstable.
+Patient must be alert, oriented, sober, compliant.
 Do not touch or help the patient.
-If intoxicated, post-ictal, obtunded can be held in collar until able to comply.
+If intoxicated, post-ictal, obtunded, can be held in collar until able to comply.
 Proprioception in neck excellent, if patient states, “I know what you are asking but feels as if my head will fall off,” PUT COLLAR BACK ON!
 Spinolaminar spaces and lines should open and close symmetrically without abrupt gaps or changes.
-POSTERIOR FACET JOINTS should maintain contact (vs. ‘perched’ or subluxing)
+POSTERIOR FACET JOINTS should maintain contact (vs. ‘perched’ or subluxing).
+Posterior vertebral line should stay congruent without anterior/posterior subluxations.

 CT: Check ACR AC.
 CT is best for bony structures.
-Usually indicated if radiographs incomplete or equivocal, if abnormalities are found, if clinical suspicion/mechanism of injuries/patient factors increase risk or cloud clinical scenario.
+Usually indicated if radiographs incomplete or equivocal; if radiographic abnormalities are found; if clinical suspicion/mechanism-of-injury/patient factors increase risk or cloud clinical scenario.
 Usually reformatted (coronals, sagittals) which helps assess vertebral columns, enhances sensitivity to fracture lines, thecal space, disc and end plate changes, etc. Patient w/ altered mental status, other distracting injuries, unexplained limited range of motion, may need CT.

 MRI: Check ACR AC.
 MR is best for neurologic tissues, soft tissues; takes longer than CT.
 Indicated if neurologic findings, radiographic or CT findings, suggest need.